Back to Dealfront DigestSales

 • Establish competitive pricing strategies

-These factors will help you build an effective and unique B2B sales funnel that attracts, engages, converts, and retains customers in the short and long term.
+These factors will help you build an effective and unique B2B funnel that attracts, engages, converts, and retains customers in the short and long term.

-Setting clear goals and objectives for each stage of the funnel
+Set clear goals and objectives for each stage of the funnel

 Now that you have an ideal customer profile and understand your customers’ pain points, needs, and desires, it’s time for the next stage.
 You can finally allocate goals to each stage of your sales funnel.